ENCCS/max-coe-workshop/content/day5/yambo-tutorial.md

 %
 ```

 Since we need to run `yambo` for several values of `NGsBlkXp` and `BndsRnXp`, it makes sense to use two nested loops.
-That is exactly what we did in the submission script [`run01_converge_pol.sh`](https://hackmd.io/h7Rfne3KR4-0W2yJX0yEfA#Slurm-submission-for-convergence-tutorial).
-Since this will take a few minutes, save time by submitting it straight away and we'll have a look at it while it runs:
+That is exactly what we did in the submission script `run01_converge_pol.sh`.
+Since this will take a few minutes, save time by submitting it straight away and we will have a look at it while it runs:
 ```console
 sbatch run01_converge_pol.sh
 ```